What is Confluence? The complete guide for beginners

 How does Confluence work?

-Every Confluence instance - a dedicated Confluence account assigned to one specific URL - is arranged in a hierarchical way.
-Every instance is made up of spaces, with content living inside each dedicated space.
+Every Confluence instance - a dedicated account assigned to a specific URL - is arranged in a hierarchical way.
+This means that each instance is made up of spaces, with files and information inside each space.

 Spaces: